j-schumann/symfony-addons/README.md

 ### Open ToDos
 * tests for `ApiPlatformTestCase::testOperation`, `AuthenticatedClientTrait`,
   `RefreshDatabaseTrait`
 * tests for the ApiPlatform filters w/ a real database, for Postgres and MariaDB
+* tests for the Bundle, simplify resources/services.xml